dcdpr/did-btcr2/mdbook/src/beacons/beacon-aggregation.md

 ## Bikeshed Header Title (Join Cohort and Establish Aggregate Beacon Service)

-DID controllers that wish to join a [Beacon Cohort] and become a [Beacon Participant] MUST provide the aggregator with a Schnorr public key.
+The coordination protocol between an aggregator and [Beacon Participants][Beacon Participant] is out of scope.
+However, we can provide a RECOMMENDED example for illustrative purposes.
+In one implementaion, centered on Schnorr signatures and allowing all cohort participants to veto any beacon signal for which their own proof data does not match the proposed OP_RETURN data, DID controllers that wish to join a [Beacon Cohort] and become a [Beacon Participant] would need to provide the aggregator with a Schnorr public key.

 The aggregator coordinates the construction of an n-of-n Pay-to-Taproot address as the [Beacon Address], where each [Beacon Participant's][Beacon Participant] public key is one of the n keys.
 This ensures that all on-chain [Beacon Signals][Beacon Signal] are cryptographically signed by every [Beacon Participant], while the aggregator remains minimally trusted.

 A given cohort may fail because other participants stop participating or the aggregator is compromised; however, the consequences are limited to the failure of the [Aggregate Beacon] to broadcast [Beacon Signals][Beacon Signal] that announce [BTCR2 Updates][BTCR2 Update].

 The aggregator decides when to finalize the membership of the [Beacon Cohort].
-Once finalized, the aggregator MUST compute an n-of-n Pay-to-Taproot address from the public keys the [Beacon Participants][Beacon Participant] provided.
-This is the [Beacon Address] and MUST be sent to all participants, along with the set of keys used to construct this address.
-[Beacon Participants][Beacon Participant] SHOULD verify the address for themselves, and confirm that the key they provided is in the set of keys used to construct the address.
+Once finalized, the aggregator would need to compute an n-of-n Pay-to-Taproot address from the public keys the [Beacon Participants][Beacon Participant] provided.
+This is the [Beacon Address] and would need to be sent to all participants, along with the set of keys used to construct this address.
+[Beacon Participants][Beacon Participant] would want to verify the address for themselves, and confirm that the key they provided is in the set of keys used to construct the address.

-Once DID controllers have verified the [Beacon Address], they MAY construct the `service` object that can be included within their DID document's service array.
+Once the cohort's DID controllers have verified the newly formed [Beacon Address], they can construct the `service` object that can be included within their DID document's service array.

 ## Bikeshed Header Title (Announce DID Update)

-This protocol ensures that NEITHER the [Beacon Aggregator Service] NOR other [Beacon Participants][Beacon Participant] are able to compromise or invalidate a **did:btcr2** identifier.
+This RECOMMENDED way of setting up the [Beacon Aggregator Service] ensures that NEITHER the [Beacon Aggregator Service] NOR other [Beacon Participants][Beacon Participant] are able to compromise or invalidate a **did:btcr2** identifier of another [Beacon Participants][Beacon Participant] in the cohort.